manonthemon/key-sequence-detection/README.md

 ## Usage

-You can test the app here: https://manonthemon.github.io/key-sequence-detection
+You can test the app here: https://manonthemon.github.io/key-sequence-detection. <br>
+Open the console to see the secret password.

 ## Copyright